usman2x/interview-cheet-sheet/java.md

 ### Multithreading & Synchronization
 1. Dead lock detection in java

+2. Executor API

+  Decouples threads creation and management from application logic.

+3. Thread pool

+  Pool with fixed number of threads, Reuse threads when already running threads are completed.

+4. Callable vs Runnable

+  Callable returns Future<Type> while Runnable do not returns any value.
+  Callable throws checked exceptions, runnable do not throws any exceptions.

 ### Basic Concepts
 1. What is difference between final vs effective final?
 2. What is Java Object Graph (https://github.com/bramp/objectgraph)